 The test can be an indication of progression of disease or of progress in treatment.
 However, it should be noted that it is not uncommon to see only small changes in the results until the end of treatment where the results often then jump quickly to higher levels.
 It may be the case that this test can both be used as an indicator of Lyme disease presence and as a marker for when to consider stopping treatment.
 Unfortunately, there are people that feel they are recovering and still have low CD57 scores as well as those that have high scores and are still quite ill.
 The test doesn't seem to provide consistent value for every patient.
 For more information on the CD57, go here.
 The test is now available through both LabCorp and, as of late 2010, IGeneX.

-9) One of the emerging labs on the block for Tick-Borne Infections is Clongen.
+8) Another lab for Tick-Borne Infections is Clongen.
 I've heard the director of this lab speak at conferences and they appear to have a number of useful tests.
 I did perform a couple of their tests and was surprised that they did not find anything in my samples.
 That said, I had already been treated for quite some time for Lyme so I wasn't the best test subject.

 My experience has been that testing for co-infections is a critically important piece of the puzzle.
 My initial Western Blot was equivocal and yet, I had evidence of Babesia, Ehrlichia and Bartonella.
 This helped to round out the facts in support of my Lyme Disease diagnosis.
 I have had the clearest results from the standard IgM/IgG antibody tests (outside of energetic medicine using ART or EAV which were far superior in my experience) from IGeneX and the test above from Fry Clinical Labs when it comes to co-infections.
 I also firmly believe that people with Lyme generally have at least one co-infection (in fact I would go as far as to say almost always if not always).
 Each co-infection may require different types of treatments and unless all of them are addressed, the chances of recovery are lessened.
 Here are some additional thoughts on co-infections: